densandor/maxe/README.md

 # Agent-Based Market Simulator

-An interactive agent-based trading simulator with real-time visualization and performance analysis used to analyse the impact of order-matching algorithms and agent populations on adaptive strategies.
+An interactive agent-based trading simulator with real-time visualisation and performance analysis used to analyse the impact of order-matching algorithms and agent populations on adaptive strategies.

 The project was developed using the [MAXE framework](https://github.com/maxe-team/maxe).

-## Installation
+## 1 Installation

-### Software Requirements
+### 1.1 Software Requirements

-Development was done on Windows with the following software versions:
+**Windows** requirements:

 - CMake 4.2.0
 - Python 3.10.11
 - Microsoft Visual Studio Community 2026 18.4.3 (with the 'Desktop Development with C++' toolset)

+Developement and testing was done using the above setup.

-However, these are not hard requirements.
-For more information about the software requirements on different platforms, take a look at the following requirements, which were taken directly from the [README of the MAXE repository](https://github.com/maxe-team/maxe/blob/master/README.md):
+For other platforms, take a look at the following instructions (which were taken directly from the [README of the MAXE repository](https://github.com/maxe-team/maxe/blob/master/README.md)).

-On Windows you need:

-- `cmake` 3.15+
-- MSVC 15.7+
-- `python` on your system (tick the Python C headers options in the installation if not automatically included in your python version)

-On Linux (tested with Ubuntu) you need:
+On **Linux** (tested with Ubuntu) you need:

+> Please make sure that the tools you are using are compatible with pybind11 version 3.0.1.

-- `cmake` 3.15+
+- `cmake` 3.15+ (4.2.0 recommended for pybind11 compatibility)
 - GCC 9.0+ (similarly slave `g++` of the same version, or manually add `filesystem` dependency, i.e. `#include <experimental/filesystem>` and compile with `-lstdc++fs`), _or_ LLVM Clang 9.0+ (or LLVM 7.0+ and LLVM 8.0+ with the aforementioned experimental and `stdc++fs` fix)
-- `python` on your system (preferably with `python-all` or at least `distutils`)
+- `python` on your system (preferably with `python-all` or at least `distutils`) (version 3.10.11 recommended)
 - `python-dev` for Python C headers
 - Remember that if you're using Python 3, you will need the `python3` equivalents of everything (i.e. `python3-all`, `python3-dev`).

-On MacOS you need:
+On **MacOS** you need:

+> Please make sure that the tools you are using are compatible with pybind11 version 3.0.1.

 - MacOS 10.15 Catalina or newer (for `std::filesystem::path` support)
 - Xcode 11.0+ (for `#include <filesystem>` to work, otherwise see the note for LLVM 9.0 above)
 - LLVM Clang 9.0+

-### Package Requirements

-Python package requirements can be found in `requirements.txt`.

-The project was developed using PyTorch with CUDA.
-However, PyTorch with CUDA is not strictly necessary, therefore only the base PyTorch is listed in `requirements.txt`.
+### 1.2 Environment Variables

+Add the following environment variable:

+Name: `PYTHONPATH`
+Value: `<python install folder>\Lib;<python install folder>\DLLs`

+Example value on Windows:

+`C:\Program Files\Python310\Lib;C:\Program Files\Python310\DLLs`

-### Build
+### 1.3 Build

 To build the simulator: